We got off the jitney at the Main Street stop, and, after a brief discussion of the options available to us, we had a light supper at the Wagon Wheel.

 Then, after coffee, we strolled in the direction of home.
 The weather was pleasant — dry and cool, with a nice breeze

-“I think Rhonda is wrong,” she said suddenly as we turned the corner onto Ocean Drive.
+“I think Rhonda is wrong,” my employer said suddenly as we turned the corner onto Ocean Drive.

 “In general, or about something in particular?”